marcelocra/devmagic/README.md

 This repository contains the core configuration for the DevMagic development environment.
-You can use it as a **standalone workspace**, as a **submodule in other projects**, or to **develop DevMagic itself**.
+You can use it as a **standalone workspace**, as a **submodule in other projects**, or to **develop DevMagic itself** (including the website hosted at devmagic.run).

 ## 💻 Standalone Usage (Portable Dev Environment) <a id="standalone"></a>

 You can use this repository **directly as your dev environment**.
 This is useful if:

 - You are on a fresh OS installation,
-- You don’t want to install development tools (Git, Node, Python, etc.) on your host,
+- You don't want to install development tools on your host,
 - You just want a temporary throw‑away workspace to hack on code.

 ### Requirements